 If your allergies are to dust, mold, or pets, which are present year-round, treatment can be started at any time.
 Medications and supplements used to alleviate allergy symptoms can still be taken while taking allergy drops.

-Dr. Laurie Menk Otto does skin prick allergy testing, and sublingual immunotherapy, or “allergy drops” at her practice at Heart Spring Health.
+Dr. Laurie Menk Otto does skin (intradermal and skin prick) allergy testing, and sublingual immunotherapy, or “allergy drops” at her practice at Heart Spring Health.
 With winter approaching, it is a good time to make an appointment for an allergy evaluation and to discuss your symptom picture.
 Wouldn’t it be nice to get through your next allergy season with less sneezing, runny nose, and itchy eyes?